Corporate Governance

 Internal controls

-An internal controls system is key to ensuring effective and proper company business operations.
-The Company has established a Basic Policy on the Development of an Internal Controls System and develops and operates its internal controls system in accordance with this policy.
+The company has established a Basic Policy on the Development of an Internal Controls System and develops and operates its internal controls system in accordance with this policy.
 As part of our governance structure, we restructured our internal controls system on the transition to a holding company structure, to enhance risk management and compliance.
+See Business Report, Corporate Governance Report, Securities Report, and other materials for an overview of the Basic Policy on the Development of an Internal Controls System and its implementation status.